 You might be wondering how you can know when the return air isn't sufficient.
 If you hear a whistling sound that quietens upon opening the air filter door, then the furnace needs more return air.
 A professional can help you include more return air ducts to improve airflow in the furnace.
 A porous filter can also help solve the problem.

-- Replacement of Furnace Blower Motor or Fan Blade
+7. Replace Furnace Blower Motor or Fan Blade

 Problems associated with furnace blower motors can hardly be repaired, and the best advice is to get a motor replacement.
 Motor-related issues are considered serious as they can be harmful if left unattended.